 The Bottom Line

 You can jump on the retinoid train or up your dose without putting up with flaky skin.
-The trick is to adjust your skincare routine accordingly.
+The trick to avoid retinoids side effects, especially the peeling, is to adjust your skincare routine accordingly.
 Go basic, moisturise the heck out of your skin and go slow.
 This is a marathon, not a race.